Hollywood, Los Angeles

-Hollywood, sometimes informally called Tinseltown, is a neighborhood and district in the central region of Los Angeles, California.
-Its name has become synonymous with the U.S. film industry and the people associated with it.
-Many notable film studios such as Sony Pictures, Walt Disney Studios, Paramount Pictures, Warner Bros., and Universal Pictures are located in or near Hollywood.
+Hollywood, sometimes informally called Tinseltown, is a neighborhood in Central Los Angeles, California.
+Its name has become synonymous with the American film industry and the people associated with it.
+Many notable film studios such as Universal Pictures, Paramount Pictures, Warner Bros., Walt Disney Studios and Sony Pictures are located in or near Hollywood.

-Hollywood was incorporated as a municipality in 1903.
-The northern and eastern parts of the neighborhood were consolidated with the City of Los Angeles in 1910.
-Soon thereafter, the prominent film industry migrated to the area.
+Hollywood was incorporated as an independent municipality on November 9, 1903.
+The municipality of Hollywood was consolidated with the City of Los Angeles on February 7, 1910 following a referendum.
+Soon thereafter, large portions of the American film industry migrated to the area, although now its film industry may be in decline.